+This cream is best suited for dry or mature skin.
+(If you have oily skin or want something lighter, try Basil Anti-Aging Face Cream.)
 When you first put this cream on, it seems a little thick – just rub it in and give it a few minutes.
 It will soak it and leave your skin so smooth and soft.
 This is definitely one of my most loved items!

 Want more body care projects?
 Be sure to sign up HERE for my newsletter, so you can get my latest soap ideas, herbal projects and other DIY recipes sent straight to your inbox each month!

 This post contains affiliate links to Mountain Rose Herbs, Bramble Berry and Bulk Herb Store.
 If you click on a link and make a purchase, I will earn a small commission for sending a customer their way.
 This is at no extra cost to you, but does help support my blog and lets me keep doing what I do.
 (Thank you!)